IntelePeer

 Series E in 2015

-Edo Interactive specializes in a card-linked offer platform designed to bridge the gap between online advertising and in-store results.
-The company enables advertisers to personalize offers that are automatically accessible through credit cards, debit cards, and mobile devices.
-By partnering with banks, Edo Interactive delivers targeted offers that leverage trends in digital advertising, personalization, and mobile technology.
-Headquartered in Nashville, Tennessee, with additional offices in Chicago, New York City, and Atlanta, the company focuses on simplifying the connection between payments and advertising for a seamless consumer experience.
+eDo Interactive is a company that specializes in a card-linked offer platform designed to connect online advertising with in-store results.
+The platform allows users to personalize offers, which are then automatically accessible through credit cards, debit cards, and mobile devices.
+By leveraging partnerships with banks, eDo Interactive enables targeted advertising that seamlessly integrates with consumer payment methods.
+The company operates at the intersection of payments and advertising, addressing key trends in digital marketing, personalization, and mobile technology.
+Headquartered in Nashville, Tennessee, eDo Interactive also maintains offices in Chicago, New York City, and Atlanta.

 Liquid Light